CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-It's a virsion control system, it lets you manage and keep track of your source code history.
+It's a version control system, it lets you manage and keep track of your source code history.

 ## Question 9